 The Blackmores example highlights the strict penalties that apply when companies do not comply with advertising law in China.
 Not to mention, the potential negative effect these types of public announcements could have on a brand’s reputation in a market that is extremely sensitive to potential health and safety risks.

-For foreign brands looking to tap into the lucrative China market, they should have a clear understanding of the Chinese regulations and laws when promoting their products and services.
+For foreign brands looking to enter the China market, they should have a clear understanding of the Chinese regulations and laws when promoting their products and services.

 What is the New Advertising Law in China?

 On 1 September 2015, the amended Advertising Law came into effect.
 It was the first major revision of the law since the Advertising Law was first introduced in 1995.